gesellkammer/csoundengine/docs/config.rst

     # Larger number of audio buses
     ce.config['num_audio_buses'] = 200

+    # If you would like to set these as defaults, call save.
+The next time using
+    # csoundengine, these settings will be the default.
+    ce.config.save()

+    # To revert the changes to the default, use reset:
+    ce.config.reset()

 Any :class:`~csoundengine.engine.Engine` created after this will pick up these new defaults::